yhttp/yhttp/sphinx/cookbook.rst

 if defined in handler, see ``foo`` argument in the example below.

-of-course, all query string will available as a dictionary via :attr:`req.query <yhttp.Request.query>`.
+of-course, all query string will available as a dictionary via :attr:`req.query <yhttp.core.Request.query>`.

 .. testsetup:: cookbook/qs

-   from yhttp import Application, text app = Application()
+   from yhttp.core import Application, text app = Application()

 .. testcode:: cookbook/qs